-4 boxes (2 linear feet)View full finding aid
+4 boxes (2 linear feet)View all digital View full finding aid

 A New York native with a deep commitment to social justice, Bernard Jaffe was an attorney, confidant, and longtime friend of W.E.B.
 Du Bois and Shirley Graham Du Bois.
 In 1951, Jaffe joined Du Bois's defense team at a time when the civil rights leader was under indictment for failing to register as a foreign agent.
 Forging a close relationship through that experience, he was retained as a personal attorney, representing the Du Bois family interests after they settled abroad.
 Jaffe was later instrumental in placing the papers of both W.E.B.
 Du Bois and Shirley Graham Du Bois and served on the executive board of the W.E.B.
 Du Bois Foundation, set up by Shirley's son, David Graham Du Bois.